Best QA and Testing Blogs

 What’s the Difference Between Salesforce UATU A T and Functional Testing?

-While both Salesforce UAT and functional testing focus on the application's functionality, there are distinct differences between these two types of Salesforce CRM testing processes.
+Both Salesforce UATU A T and functional testing focus on the application's functionality.
+There are distinct differences between these two types of Salesforce CRM testing processes.

 Aspect Salesforce UATU A T Functional Testing